Does Comma Selection Help To Cope With Local Optima: A Tight Upper Bound

 We note that when $\lambda = o(n^{k-1})$, $\lambda \ge K \ln n$ with $K$ a sufficiently large constant, $\mu \le \frac{1}{(1+\delta)e} \lambda$, and $k \le 0.1n$, our upper bound and our lower bound of Theorem~\ref{thm:lower} agree including the leading constant.
 So we have a precise runtime analysis in this regime.

 We did not try to find the maximal range of parameters in which the runtime is $(1 \pm o(1)) \frac{1}{p_k}$.
-From~\cite{RoweS14} (see the discussion at the beginning of Section~\ref{sec:lower}) it is clear that for $\lambda \le c \ln n$, $c$ a sufficiently small constant, the runtime is $\exp(-\Omega(n^C))$, where $C$ is a constant that depends on $c$.
+From~\cite{RoweS14} (see the discussion at the beginning of Section~\ref{sec:lower}) it is clear that for $\lambda \le c \ln n$, $c$ a sufficiently small constant, the runtime is $\exp(\Omega(n^C))$, where $C$ is a constant that depends on $c$.
 For $\mu \ge \frac{1}{(1-\delta)e} \lambda$, Lehre~\cite{Lehre10} gives an exponential lower bound.
 The restriction to $k \le 0.1n$ is most likely not necessary, but the range of larger $k$ appears not to be overly interesting given that the super-exponential lower bound from the case $0.1n$ still applies.

 When $\lambda = \Omega(n^{k-1})$, besides being a possibly unrealistically large population size, our time estimate of $O(n)$ iterations is the same as the best known upper bound for the runtime of the \mclea on the \onemax test function~\cite{CorusDEL18}.
-Since this analysis works with the natural partition into $\Theta(n)$ fitness levels, the runtime order of $O(n)$ shows that each fitness level is gained in amortized constant time.
-This again indicates that the the offspring population size $\lambda$ here is chosen too large.
+Since this analysis works with the natural partition into $\Theta(n)$ fitness levels, the runtime order of $O(n)$ shows that each fitness level is gained in an amortized constant number of iterations.
+This speed of progress on a difficult problem like jump functions again indicates that the offspring population size $\lambda$ here is chosen too large.

 The exact order of magnitude of the runtime of the \mclea on \onemax is still an open problem.
 The upper bound proven for the \mplea in~\cite{AntipovDFH18}, which in our setting simplifies to $O(\frac{n \log n}{\lambda} + n \frac{\log\log \lambda/\mu}{\log \lambda/\mu})$, indicates that there could be some (but not much) room for improvement.
-So clearly, the next progress here should rather be for the \onemax function that for jump functions.
+So clearly, the next progress here should rather be for the \onemax function than for jump functions.

 The result in Theorem~\ref{thm:upper} above improves over the $O(n^k + n\lambda + \lambda \log \lambda)$ upper bound for the runtime of the \mclea on $\jump_{nk}$ proven in~\cite{CorusDEL18} (see Theorem~\ref{thm:oldjump}) in three ways.
 First, as discussed above, we make the leading constant precise (and tight for large ranges of the parameters).
 Second, we obtain a better, namely at most linear, dependence of the runtime on $\lambda$.
 Third, we reduce the minimum offspring population size required for the result to hold, which is $\Omega(k \log n)$ in~\cite{CorusDEL18} and $\Omega(\log n)$ in our result.